kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/12-arrow-functions.md

 });
 ```

-Create a new Array of numbers that will add 1 to each of the numbers inside of the `numbers` array.
-Use the Arrays `.map()` function (_Use the "statements syntax with the curly braces"_) to do this and store it inside a new variable called `newNumbers`.
+* Create a new Array of numbers that will add 1 to each of the numbers inside of the `numbers` array
+* Use the Arrays `.map()` function
+    - Use the "statements syntax with the curly braces" to do this
+    - store return value inside a new variable called `newNumbers`.
 Finally, `console.log(newNumbers)` so we should see `[ 2, 4, 6, 100 ]` as the output in the server Terminal.

 ## Bonus
-Complete this task with just 3 lines of JavaScript (_**hint:** Try to convert it into the shortcut, that expression syntax we talked about above_)
+* Complete this task with just 3 lines of JavaScript
+* **hint:** Use "expression syntax"

 ### Statements syntax Arrow function
 ```